Global Mentorship Program

 Responsibilities

-Mentor up to five new international students.
-You will facilitate their academic and social integration into Springfield College and the United States.
+Responsibilities include mentoring new international students.
+You will facilitate their academic, social, and cultural integration into Springfield College and the United States.

-Conduct weekly check-ins with mentees (August - December) and organize occasional events to foster connections, including lunch gatherings, study groups, International Student Organization activities, etc.
+Conduct weekly check-ins with mentees (August through December) and organize occasional events to foster connections, including lunch gatherings, study groups, International Student Welcome activities, etc.

 Time Commitment

-• One-to-three hours per week during the mentorship period (August-December), depending on activities.
+One-to-three hours per week during the mentorship period (August through December), depending on activities.

 Benefits

-• Earn a letter of reference and certificate in intercultural communication from the International Center.
+Receive a letter of reference highlighting intercultural skills from the International Center.

 Qualifications